gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 the repository root to include the Go bridge.

 Pull requests build `amd64` and `aarch64` images without registry access.
-When an App version change reaches the official `master` branch, the release job publishes versioned images and a shared multi-architecture manifest to GHCR.
+When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow publishes versioned images and a shared multi-architecture manifest to GHCR.
 Users pull that image instead of compiling the bridge on their Home Assistant host.

-Changes to Go source or module files, App configuration or translations, the AppArmor profile, Dockerfile, or runtime script require a new App version in `config.yaml`.
-CI rejects runtime changes when an existing App version was not incremented.
+The Git tag, standalone release, Docker image, and App version use the same version number.
+The App workflow rejects a release tag that does not exactly match `version` in `config.yaml`.
+Normal pull requests do not require an App version change and never publish images, so fork pull requests can run all checks without access to repository publishing secrets.

 After the first publication, the `digitalstrom-mqtt-haos` package must be made public in the GitHub package settings.
 The release workflow verifies that the